joachim-dublineau/Project_question_generation/README.md

   <img width="30%", src="https://www.actuia.com/wp-content/uploads/2018/12/zelros-696x348.png">
 </p>

-### Train a model
 This repository contains a script able to train an EncoderDecoderModel, a BART model of a T5 model from Hugging Face's transformers library (https://github.com/huggingface/transformers).
 They can be trained with different methods: on question generation task only, on multi tasks (QG, QA and answer extraction) or on end-to-end question generation (one context --> * questions).
 Scripts for evaluation as well as for generation are also available.

+### Train a model on QG task only
+The main.py file trains a model on Question Generation task only.
-It works with T5, BART, BERT and CamemBERT and it uses SQuAD (https://rajpurkar.github.io/SQuAD-explorer/dataset/) and FQuAD (https://storage.googleapis.com/illuin/fquad/train.json.zip https://storage.googleapis.com/illuin/fquad/valid.json.zip) to train these previous models.
+It works with BART, BERT and CamemBERT only and it uses SQuAD (https://rajpurkar.github.io/SQuAD-explorer/dataset/) and FQuAD (https://storage.googleapis.com/illuin/fquad/train.json.zip dataset type for training. https://storage.googleapis.com/illuin/fquad/valid.json.zip) to train these previous models.

 In order to make the evaluate function works, please make sure to install this library: https://github.com/Maluuba/nlg-eval .